 Cadzow 2000 System Requirements

-Although Cadzow 2000 supports both Jet (.MDB) and SQL Server databases, we no longer deploy new Cadzow 2000 databases using Jet.
-Sites which do not have a licence for Microsoft SQL Server can use SQL Server 2005 Express Edition, which is free and vastly superior to Jet .MDB files.
+Although Cadzow 2000 supports both Jet (.MDB) and SQL Server databases, we will no longer deploy new Cadzow 2000 databases using Jet.
+Sites which do not have a licence for Microsoft SQL Server can use SQL Server 2005 Express Edition, SQL Server 2008 R2 Express Edition or Microsoft SQL Server 2012 Express Edition, which are free and vastly superior to Jet .MDB files.

 (NB.
-There is an enhanced version of SQL Server 2005 Express Edition called SQL Server 2005 Express Edition with Advanced Services; this version is not required for Cadzow 2000.)
+There are enhanced versions of SQL Server Express Edition called SQL Server Express Edition with Advanced Services; these versions are not required for Cadzow 2000.)

 Note that at least one user will need to be granted dbOwner privileges on the database as data updates (field/table changes) are performed by Cadzow 2000 when updates are loaded.
 This could be a special user account created for this purpose.
 Day-to-day operations do not require dbOwner rights.